zx80/flask-simple-auth/README.md

 ## TODO

-- what about flask threads?
+- threads: how to initialize a per-thread something?
 - what about asyncio?
 - test `FSA_HTTP_AUTH_OPTS`?
 - add `any` token scheme?